holderbaum-io/think-about-website/pages/blog/learning-from-a-ticket-price-adventure.md

-The second section of our budget (the remaining 20%) are made up of different smaller positions, be it merchandise, advertisement, technical support, solidarity tickets or a safety buffer in case of gross miscalcuations.
+The second section of our budget (the remaining 20%) are made up of different smaller positions, be it merchandise, advertisement, technical support, solidarity tickets or a safety buffer in case of gross miscalculations.

 In order to keep the ticket price low, we thought a lot about ways to reduce parts of the budget.
 It became pretty clear early on, that the first section of